 1972 Seiko 6138-7000 Calculator Automatic Chronograph

-DIAL: Original Seiko-signed flat black dial, with sunken subdials.
-Original hands – while the chronograph hands were originally red in color, these have faded with time and exposure to sun to a pleasant off-orange.
+DIAL: Seiko-signed flat black dial, with sunken subdials.
+Matching hands – while the chronograph hands were originally red in color, these have faded with time and exposure to sun to a pleasant off-orange.
 Day and date work as designed.

-CASE: Original 44mm (46mm w/crown) x 47mm lugless stainless steel case, and like other 6138 variants, this case is quite thick at 14.5mm.
-As noted, these cases also a double external bezel, one fixed and one mobile to perform calculations and to set cursor position.
+CASE: Stainless-steel lugless case measures 44mm (46mm w/crown) x 47mm, and like other 6138 variants, this case is quite thick at 14.5mm.
+As noted, the case doubles as an external bezel, one fixed and one mobile to perform calculations and to set cursor position.
 Of note, this 6138 calculator, like many examples, no longer retains its plastic cursor - these were brittle and broke off frequently.

-CRYSTAL: Original crystal, no major scratches or blemishes.
+CRYSTAL: Crystal has no major scratches or blemishes.
 Among all 6138 models, the 6138-7000 was the only one that originally was equipped with acrylic glass.

 BAND: Brown leather strap, with cream accent stitching and stainless-steel hardware.
 This 6138 also comes with a black NATO strap, also with stainless-steel hardware.

 MOVEMENT: 6138B automatic movement, manufactured in November 1972.

 CROWN: Unsigned crown.

 CHRONOGRAPH PUSHERS: Pushers depress with satisfying click.
 Chronograph hands snap back and reset to zero with no issue.